Getting Around Bellingham

 Western is a silver level Bicycle Friendly University, and Bellingham has many bicycling routes that make it easy, safe, and pleasant to travel by bike.
 There is plentiful bike parking on campus and much of it is covered.
 Bike lockers are also available for rent from Transportation Services.
 All WTA buses have bike racks on them which extends the range of travel by bike.
 Our website has maps and helpful bicycling tips and we will gladly assist you with all your bicycling needs.
 Additionally, the Associated Students Outdoor Center provides inexpensive bike repair, parts, and rentals.

-Visit transportation.wwu.edu/bicycling
+transportation.wwu.edu/bicycling

-Parking on campus and in the surrounding neighborhoods is extremely limited.
-It is recommended that students don’t bring a car to campus.
-There are only 1,800 on-campus student parking spaces for Western’s approximate 15,000 students, so most students will not receive a parking permit.
 A valid WWU parking permit is required to park in all Western parking lots.
 Parking permits are awarded through a waitlist system based on accumulated credit hours earned at Western.
 New students with low or no credit hours will most likely not qualify for an on-campus parking permit.
-WWU operates an offcampus parking lot, Lincoln Creek, which is approximately a 10-12- minute bus ride from campus.
-A parking permit provides permission to park in a specific lot and does not guarantee drivers a parking space.
-Permits are associated with a specific license plate and while citations are issued to the driver of the vehicle, they are ultimately the responsibility of the vehicle’s registered owner.
+WWU operates an off-campus parking lot, Lincoln Creek, which is approximately a 10-12 minute bus ride from campus.

-Visit transportation.wwu.edu/student-permits
+transportation.wwu.edu/student-permits

 The Bellingham campus and surrounding neighborhoods are very walkable.
 We invite you to do some exploring on foot.
-Most off-campus housing is within a 15-minute walk of campus.
+Most off-campus housing is within a 15 minute walk of campus.
 Combining walking with the bus can get you almost everywhere you need to go in Bellingham.

-Visit transportation.wwu.edu/walking
+transportation.wwu.edu/walking

-This quarterly fee funds student transportation programs such as the universal student WTA bus pass and the Starlight Shuttle.
+This quarterly fee funds student transportation programs such as the student WTA bus pass and the Starlight Shuttle.

-Visit https://transportation.wwu.edu/active-transportation-fee
+https://transportation.wwu.edu/active-transportation-fee

 Transportation Services can help with regional transit options, trip plans, directions, and recommended routes to and from WWU and local airports, train stations, bus stations and ferry terminals.

-Visit transportation.wwu.edu/regional-transportation-options
+transportation.wwu.edu/regional-transportation-options